dscheerens/tslint-rules/docs/rules.md

 **Description:**

-Checks whether imports are logically grouped.
+Checks whether third party imports are grouped by module root.

 **Details:**

-When this rule is enabled it will check if import statements are grouped together with respect to the module scope (e.g. `@angular`).
+When this rule is enabled it will check if import statements for third party modules are grouped together with respect to the module root and scope (if present).
+This will require for example all imports from `rxjs` to be placed directly after one another.

 The rule can also be configured to check that all third party (libraries) are placed before or after first party (your own code) imports.